Country Music Has Found Its Weinstein Scandal. So Why Hasn’t There Been A Reckoning?

 It had been seven weeks since Austin Rick started telling his story, and he was angry.
 In October 2017, Rick posted on Facebook that in 2008 Kirt Webster, who represented some of country music’s biggest stars, repeatedly coerced him into sexual acts.
 Rick said this continued until one day the 21-year-old singer woke up naked in bed next to Webster with no memory of how he’d gotten there.

-When Rick posted his story on Facebook Oct.
+When Rick posted his story on Facebook on Oct.
 27, in the midst of #MeToo, he wanted to make sure the prominent publicist never abused anyone again.
 Although Webster, 43, claimed through a representative that his former client’s story was “untrue,” he stepped away from his firm almost instantly after it hit the local press.
 In the weeks that followed, more than 20 former employees came forward with stories of workplace sexual harassment and unwanted touching.
 Speaking with BuzzFeed News, three more described a hellish work life with a boss who constantly made crude jokes and talked about his employees’ bodies, pantomimed masturbation in the office, and bragged about trading access to his biggest client, Dolly Parton, for nude photos; one said Webster invited him and another man to a “sleepover.”
 The total number of people who have come forward with stories of Webster’s workplace sexual harassment is now well over two dozen.

 Webster retreated from his firm, but his representative released a statement saying he had done so “to focus on combating the egregious and untrue allegations made against him.”
 He did not respond to multiple requests for comment on a detailed summary of this story, and has stayed out of the public eye since November.